 Le Marais shopping is the trendiest in Paris.
-No shopping mall or department store except BHV Marais.
-Tiny stores selling the most innovative fashion brands in town.
-Most are open on Sunday which is still rare in the city.
+Many tiny shops sell the most innovative fashion brands in town.
+BHV Marais is Le Marais department store.
+Most shops are open on Sunday which is still rare in the city.
 Shopping in Paris.

-Le Marais is the trendiest district of Paris: old streets, sights, lively bars, restaurants, Jewish and gay communities, you have it all.
-Le Marais is also the heart of trendy French fashion.
-Find there a myriad of stores from innovative brands you will find nowhere else.
-Stores open on Sunday.
-Rue des Rosiers and rue des Francs-Bourgeois are the heart of French fashion shopping in Le Marais district.
+Le Marais is also the heart of trendy French fashion shopping.
+Many shops sell innovative brands you will find nowhere else.
+Shops are open on Sunday.
+Rue des Rosiers and rue des Francs-Bourgeois are the heart of Le Marais shopping.

-Since 1980, when their first store opened on the Champs-Elysées, l'Eclaireur has been presenting designers with unusual and rich approaches to their work.
-It quickly established itself in the City of Lights as an avant-garde force in the world of fashion and design.
+Since 1980, when their first store opened in the Champs-Elysées, l'Eclaireur has been presenting designers with unusual and rich approaches to their work.
+It quickly established itself in the city as an avant-garde force in the world of fashion and design.

 By bringing design and fashion together in spectacular stores, the founders, Martine & Armand Hadida, opened new paths.
 Avant-garde choices and service dedicated to the needs of a highly aesthetic-oriented and worldly clientele remain the pillars of the brand wherein clients and creators collaborate, and become essential actors themselves in the experience.
 Their Le Marais store is worth a visit for itself.